Sayfir/robot_dreams/HW11-mocks-stubs/mocha/README.md

-- Configured Mocha project
+- Configured Mocha project with Sinon
-- Covered with unit tests Engineer, Software-Engineer and Manager classes
+- Covered with unit tests and added mocks